 Certification to Taxing Authorities and Tax Warrant

 In August of each year, the Assessor certifies the total assessed value of all properties located within the boundaries of each taxing authority.
-Assessed values are calculated by multiplying the actual value by 29% for all property except residential.
+Assessed values are calculated by multiplying the actual value by the appropriate assessment rate.
 The residential assessment percentage is subject to change by the Colorado Legislature each odd numbered year.
-The assessment rate is currently 7.15% on residential property.
+The assessment rate is currently 6.95% on residential property and 6.80% on multi-family.
 These figures are used by the taxing authorities to determine their mill levies.

 A mill levy is a tax rate that is applied to the assessed value of a property.
 The mill levy - which is sometimes refereed to simply as a levy - is multiplied times the assessed value of a property to determine the amount of taxes due.
 1 mill = .001 as a multiplier.